Industry Adoption Scenarios for Authoritative Data Stores using the ISDA Common Domain Model: Potential Industry Solutions

 \subsection{Standardisation}

-The current lack of standardisation could be ameliorated via industry-wide adoption of the ISDA CDM.
-The industry already has a standard file exchange format called FpML (Financial products Markup Language) \cite{fpml-standard}, but that does not address the problem of process variation resulting from custom business logic and custom calculations.
-Building on top of the principles of FpML, the CDM provides process standardisation as well.
+The current lack of standardization could be ameliorated via industry-wide adoption of the ISDA CDM.
+The industry already has a standard file exchange format called the Financial products Markup Language (FpML) \cite{fpml-standard}, but that does not address the problem of process variation resulting from custom business logic and custom calculations.
+Building on the principles of FpML, the CDM in addition provides process standardization.

 ISDA published an initial digital representation of the CDM in 2018, providing “a standard digital representation of events and actions that occur during the life of a derivatives trade” \cite{isda-publishes-cdm-2018}.
 In 2019, ISDA and REGnosys provided open access to the “full version of the CDM for interest rate and credit derivatives” \cite{REGnosys}.
 Since then, the model has been downloaded, deployed and tested by many market participants.
-For example, Barclays (in collaboration with ISDA and REGnosys) has hosted coding hackathons for market participants to explore the CDM for derivatives (Barclays DerivHack 2018 \cite{deloitte-future-of-post-trade}) and securities (Barclays DerivHack 2019 \cite{deloitte-fin-services-can-accelerate}).
-There are currently several industry working groups that are expanding and maturing different aspects of the CDM, for example ISDA has CDM working groups for collateral and equity \cite{ISDA-Committees}, and ICMA has a CDM working group for bonds and repo markets \cite{icma-cdm}.
+For example, Barclays (in collaboration with ISDA and REGnosys) hosted the Barclays DerivHack 2018 coding hackathon for market participants to explore the CDM for derivatives \cite{deloitte-future-of-post-trade} as well as the Barclays DerivHack 2019 for securities \cite{ey-fin-services-can-accelerate}.
+There are several industry working groups with supportive market participants (including financial institutions, fintechs and law firms) contributing to the CDM; for example, ISDA has CDM working groups for collateral and equity \cite{ISDA-Committees}, and the ICMA has a CDM working group for bonds and repo markets \cite{icma-cdm}.
+However, broad industry adoption will require an increasing number of market participants to engage in the coming years.

-Furthermore, ISDA is working to directly integrate more of its legal documentation (such as the Credit Support documents, the new 2020 Interest Rate Definitions \cite{isda-from-2006-to-2020, isda-impetus-for-automation} and ISDA Clause Library \cite{isda-clause-library}) with the CDM via legal agreement components in the model.
-This will allow the consistent implementation of operational clauses and related procedures from ISDA documentation, thus tying the legal data and systems which perform activities governed by the legal contracts and permitting analyses to improve legal risk management.
+Further, ISDA is working to directly integrate more of its legal documentation, such as the Credit Support Documents, the new 2020 Interest Rate Definitions \cite{isda-from-2006-to-2020, isda-impetus-for-automation} and the ISDA Clause Library \cite{isda-clause-library}, with the CDM via legal-agreement components in the model.
+This will allow the consistent implementation of operational clauses and related procedures from ISDA documentation, thus tying legal data to systems that perform activities governed by legal contracts, permitting analyses that can improve legal risk management.